jsbin/learn/public/help/pro.md

 Eventually we decided that to spend full time on JS Bin, and to invest fully in it's infrastructure, JS Bin needed to sustain itself, hence Pro status.

+If you don't want (or need) Pro, but you want to support the project, maybe [donate via Gittip](https://www.gittip.com/js_bin/) instead?

 ## Pro features

 At time of writing, our pro feature set is: